 The resurgence of interest in the biosynthesis of antimycins and particularly in engineering new analogues with better pharmacological properties led us to investigate the transcriptional organisation and regulation of the antimycin gene cluster.
 The only regulator encoded by the ant gene cluster is σAntA, but regulation of secondary metabolite clusters by ECF σ factors is unusual and has not yet been reported in Streptomyces species.
 To our knowledge only two examples of ECF σ factor regulation of antibiotic biosynthesis have been described and both differ from σAntA because they are co-encoded with, and regulated by, anti-σ factors whereas σAntA is an orphan, i.e. it has no co-encoded anti-σ factor.
 The two known examples both control lantibiotic production in rare actinomycetes.
-In Microbospora corallina, the pathway specific regulator MibR and the ECF σMibX regulate microbisporin biosynthesis and σMibX is regulated by MibW (Foulston and Bibb, 2010).
+In Microbospora corallina, the pathway specific regulator MibR and the ECF σMibX regulate microbisporicin biosynthesis and σMibX is regulated by MibW (Foulston and Bibb, 2010).
 In Planomonospora alba the pathway specific regulator PspR, the ECF sigma factor σPspX and its anti-σ factor PspW all regulate production of the lantibiotic planosporicin (Sherwood and Bibb, 2013).
 The closest homologues to σMibX and MibW are σPspX and its anti-σ factor PspW, suggesting a common mechanism of regulation for these lantibiotics.

 Here we characterize the gene organization of the antimycin gene cluster and the role of σAntA in Streptomyces albus S4.
 We report that σAntA is regulated at the transcriptional level and controls production of the unusual precursor 3-aminosalicylate that is required for antimycin production.
-We also show that σAntA represents a new sub-family of ECF σ factors that are only found in the ant gene clusters of Streptomyces species and provide evidence that suggests σAntA regulation of the divergent antFG and antHIJKLMNO operons is conserved in all antimycin producing strains.
+We also show that σAntA represents a new sub-family of ECF σ factors that are only found in the ant gene clusters of Streptomyces species and provide evidence that suggests σAntA regulation of the divergent antGF and antHIJKLMNO operons is conserved in all antimycin producing strains.
 Finally we provide preliminary evidence that the activity of σAntA is affected by the two C-terminal amino acid residues such that altering the natural Ala-Ala residues to Asp-Asp increases expression of the σAntA target genes.
-Since a C-terminal Ala-Ala motif is a well known signal for the serine protease ClpX this may provide a novel post-translational mechanism for controlling σAntA activity without the need for an anti-σ factor.
+Since a C-terminal Ala-Ala motif is a well known signal for the serine protease ClpXP (Flynn et al. 2003) this may provide a novel post-translational mechanism for controlling σAntA activity without the need for an anti-σ factor.

 Materials and Methods